9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 Benefit Illustration

-Lastly, once you’ve narrowed your options to a few whole life plans, speak to a financial advisor to look at the plan’s benefit illustration.
+Lastly, once you’ve narrowed down your options to a few whole life plans, speak to a financial advisor to take a look at the plan’s benefit illustration.

-With this, you can better gauge whether you’ll be satisfied with your plan’s returns.
+With this, you can get a better gauge on whether you’ll be satisfied with your plan’s returns.

-Say you need $200,000 of coverage in your earlier years, but in your later years, you expect only to require a sum assured of $100,000.
+Say you need $200K of coverage in your earlier years, but in your later years, you expect to only require a sum assured of $100K.

-Instead of getting $200,000 worth of coverage throughout your entire policy term, why not buy a plan with a basic sum of $100,000 and add a 2X multiplier up to age 70?
+Instead of getting 200K worth of coverage throughout your entire policy term, why not buy a plan with a basic sum assured of $100K and add on a 2X multiplier up to age 70?

-If you get a base coverage with a sum assured of $200,000 throughout the policy, the additional $100K coverage when you’re older is unnecessary, and you have to pay for the added coverage that you don’t require.
+If you get a basic plan with a sum assured of $200K throughout the policy, the additional $100K coverage when you’re older is unnecessary and you have to pay for the added coverage that you don’t require.

-The money put into your premiums for the extra coverage can be placed in other investment instruments to work much harder for your retirement.
+The money put into your premiums for the extra coverage can be placed in other investment instruments to work a lot harder for your retirement.

 Before you jump in headfirst into getting any plan with a multiplier, there are 2 factors to consider: